ShopRunner/tablecloth/README.md

 If you are interested in being contacted/emailed when we release TableCloth, fill out the contact form at [https://precognitive.io/contact/](https://precognitive.io/contact/) with the message being "BigTable".
 We will setup a mailing list for updates.

 ## Why create TableCloth?
-We love working with BigTable, its ability to predictively scale, handle tens of thousands of requests per second and its low latency responses (sub 5ms).
-We don't love working with (byte) strings for all of our data.
-Our applications need multiple data types and clean interface for modeling data.
+We love working with BigTable, its ability to predictively scale, handle tens of thousands of requests per second and its low latency I/O (sub 5ms responses).
+We don't love working with (byte) strings as the only data type for our data.
+Our applications need multiple complex data types and a clean interface for modeling data.
 TableCloth was built to meet both of these requirements (and more).

 ## Features
 * Schema Enforcement - Column Family and Column level data type enforcement.